 The problem with that is, I don’t ever get to cook a thing for Thanksgiving.
 Never ever.
 Which kinda makes me sad, but oh well.
 Actually, I get the whole week off from cooking with all the leftovers we’ll get and such.
 Go me!

-However, there are a few recipes I would love to ad to the Thanksgiving table that I am going to be trying this week.
+However, there are a few recipes I would love to add to the Thanksgiving table that I am going to be making this week.

-So, lets kick off this week of gluttony with some Scoop and Bake Dinner rolls.
+So, let’s kick off this week of gluttony with some scoop and bake, quick rising dinner rolls.
 That’s right, I said scoop and bake (hint hint: easy!).
-These are a great addition to your Thanksgivings spread without taking too much time away from the bird.
+These are a great addition to your Thanksgiving spread without taking too much time away from the bird.